NoSharp/a-hangman-game/README.md

 ## Structure:
 - **hangman/server** Handles the "web server" aspect of this:
-    - **hangman/server/routes** Used to handle the actual endpoints that the client can request:
+    - **/routes** Used to handle the actual endpoints that the client can request.
-    - **hangman/server/game_logic** used for handling, turns win-states, character guessing etc.
+    - **/game_logic** used for handling, turns win-states, character guessing etc.
-    - **hangman/server/utils** used for miscelaneous utilities.
+    - **/utils** used for miscelaneous utilities.
-    - **hangman/server/words** used for ingesting and handling the words list.
-    - **hangman/server/websocket** used for handling the websocket:
+    - **/websocket** used for handling the websocket:
-        - **hangman/server/websocket/messagetypes** a file is used for each message the client sends to the server, they follow a generic structure
+        - **/websocket/messagetypes** a file is used for each message the client sends to the server, they follow a generic structure

+            Every file in the messagetypes folder is loaded at runtime, and handled correctly.
+            This is to improve modularity, and decrese code replication.

+            Each file **__MUST__** export:
+            - onMessage: (ws: WebSocket, buffer: Buffer) -> void
+            - messageName: string

+- **hangman/public/spa** The front-end or "client" aspect:
+    - **/api** Handles the interaction with the server on both the REST-API and Websocket.
+    - **/dom** Utilities to handle the Document Object Model.
+    - **/game_logic** Small utilities to decode information from a buffer.
+    - **/styles** Various CSS style sheets for presentation of the game
+    - **index.html** The Single page application which calls upon the other files.
+    - **index.css** The style sheet to handle the presentation of the website.

 ## Websocket Structure: